asgunzi/Math_proofs_cardboard_paper/README.md

 ![](Pitagoras_esquema.PNG)

-Draw the triangle rectangle in a cardboard, with squares in the legs and. hypotenuse.
+Draw the triangle rectangle in a cardboard, with squares in the legs and in the hypotenuse.

 In this example, this is a 3 - 4 - 5 triangle